 That’s why, on your way in tonight, you saw the beautiful portraits of just a few of these civic heroes.
 To all our City Workers: Every accomplishment and constituent service delivered, every detail of the agenda we’re sharing here tonight—is only possible because of you.
 I’m so proud to work alongside you.

 It’s been three years since we’ve been able to celebrate—and reflect on—the State of our City in person.
-And we’ve all felt the collective toll of these years and the continued impact on our hearts and minds, on local businesses and household budgets.
+We’ve all felt the collective toll of these years and the continued impact on our hearts and minds, on local businesses and household budgets.

 Boston has always been resilient.